julienetie/wavefront/docs/collage.md

 Wavefront works in a similar manner to how you would layer images to create collage art in the real-world.
 Consider the DOM as a state machine which represents the current state of the UI.

 Wavefront does not use a virtual DOM and does not depend on reading the DOM.
-The _declarativeTemplates_ you define can be reused in innumerable ways with the capability of retain various state when use of **_slates_**.
+The _declarativeTemplates_ you define can not only be layered anywhere on the page but can also be reused in innumerable ways as well as retained when using [**_slates_**](#).

 ### Logicless Templates
 Wavefront enforces a separation of logic and presentation.
 Separating visual building blocks from a logical system is a profound quality that is appreciated in many forms of engineering.
 This does not only separate concerns but also allows for people with different skillsets to have more focus on their specific tasks and goals.